Modules previously intended for ISS will be incorporated into new station.Source: TASS

 “The new station will be located in a geometrically advantageous position, with a possibility to expand the sector of earth coverage,” the source said.
 “From the station, it will be possible to see 90 percent of the territory of Russia and the Arctic shelf, whereas for the ISS this figure is no more than 5 percent.”

-Another function to be performed by the new station will be to conduct flight and development tests of manned lunar spacecraft: “In effect, we are talking of creating a bridgehead of sorts: first spacecraft will be delivered to the station and then proceed to the Moon,” the source explained.
+Another function to be performed by the new station will be to conduct flight and development tests of manned lunar spacecraft: “In effect, we are talking of creating a bridgehead of sorts: First spacecraft will be delivered to the station and then proceed to the Moon,” the source explained.

-How much will this project cost Russia?
+How much this project will cost Russia?

 The cost of the new station has not yet been disclosed.
 For the initial phase of deploying the space station, modules and spacecraft being developed for the Russian segment of the ISS will be used.
 Experts anticipate that this should not involve any additional costs.

 Russia has been taking part in the ISS program since 1998.
-Currently, Roscosmos spends just one sixth of the amount spent by NASA on its maintenance (in 2013 alone, the U.S. allocated $3 billion for the purpose), although Russia is entitled to half of the crew places.
+Currently, Roskosmos spends just one sixth of the amount spent by NASA on its maintenance (in 2013 alone, the U.S. allocated $3 billion for the purpose), although Russia is entitled to half of the crew places.

 Before joining the ISS project, Russia operated the Mir space station.
 In 2001, the station was decommissioned and its fragments fell into the Pacific Ocean after deorbit.
 One of the reasons given for that decision was that Mir was very expensive to maintain, costing some $200 million every year.
 In 2011, the former head of the Russian Aviation and Space Agency, Yury Koptev, admitted: “There were no grounds to continue operating Mir because of the disastrous state it was in.
 There were even such critical moments when we simply lost control of the station when adjusting its orbit.”

-On November 24, a session of the Russian-Kazakh intergovernmental commission will be held in Astana, to be attended not only by its co-chairman from the Russian side, Deputy Prime Minister Igor Shuvalov, but also Dmitry Rogozin.
-Together with Roscosmos head Oleg Ostapenko and his first deputy Alexander Ivanov, Rogozin may conduct a separate meeting on issues of manned space exploration, including the second phase of construction of the Vostochny cosmodrome.
+On Nov.
+24, a session of the Russian-Kazakh intergovernmental commission will be held in Astana, to be attended not only by its co-chairman from the Russian side, Deputy Prime Minister Igor Shuvalov, but also Dmitry Rogozin.
+Together with Roskosmos head Oleg Ostapenko and his first deputy Alexander Ivanov, Rogozin may conduct a separate meeting on issues of manned space exploration, including the second phase of construction of the Vostochny cosmodrome.
 The first manned launch from there is scheduled for 2018.

-First published in Russian by Kommersant
+First published in Russian in Kommersant